theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 - By results
     - `Wontfix`: An issue that will not to be fixed
     - `Need More Info`: Need more information for solving the issue
-    - `Need Confirm`: Need confirmation from the developers or user about the bug or solution
+    - `Need Verify`: Need confirmation from the developers or user about the bug or solution
     - `Can't Reproduce`: An issue that can’t be reproduced
     - `Verified`: An issue that has been verified
-    - `Help wanted`: An issue that needs help
+    - `Help Wanted`: An issue that needs help
     - `Wait for Answer`: An issue that needs to be answered by the developers or user
     - `Resolved Maybe`: An issue that has been resolved maybe
     - `Solved`: An issue that has been solved